vivaria/edisonrul.ing/docs/source/cards/a/assault-mercenary.md

 ### Card Rulings

-●The Ignition Effect activates & resolves on the field.
+*   The Ignition Effect activates & resolves on the field.
-●Returning the “Assault Mode Activate” to the Deck is a cost.
+*   Returning the “Assault Mode Activate” to the Deck is a cost.
-●This effect targets the Spell or Trap Card you wish to destroy.
+*   This effect targets the Spell or Trap Card you wish to destroy.
-●If you return “Assault Mode Activate” from your hand to the Deck, reveal it to your opponent.
+*   If you return “Assault Mode Activate” from your hand to the Deck, reveal it to your opponent.